wp-plugins/mp-customizer-backups/readme.txt

 1. Customizer Backups screen.

 == Changelog ==

+= 1.0.2 = April 4, 2015
+* Changed text on button from "Create Customizer Backup" to the more accurate "Create/View Customizer Backups".

 = 1.0.1 = April 4, 2015
 * Made it so when you download a backup it auto downloads in a text file rather than just displaying the JSON on the screen.